1codingguy/vivup/think-out-loud.md

     - `hidden` - When present, it specifies that an element is not yet, or is no longer, relevant.
 - I should add a try...catch block in fetchCountries()

+## MUI
+- Unsure if need to use `Select` from MUI, test not using it first
+- components of interest here are:
+  - MenuItem
+    - ListItemIcon
+    - ListItemText

+## Try before pseudo element
+How to pass the URL dynamically?
+Should I use styled-component? adjust the size and position using rem?

+Pass dynamic url to css, problems:
+- `url( attr() )` doesn't work

+## then use styled-component?
+How does styled-component pass argument from html/ jsx?
+props

 # The quantity button is having weird bahaviour
 - there's only options of number 1-5
 - and the value displayed doesn't reflect the updated number of that item after clicking